 To assure that the vaccines would be ready quickly, many of the steps were done simultaneously.
 For example, as the vaccines were used in clinical trials, government and organizations started preparing for their manufacture and distribution, which meant that transitions from one step to the next were done quickly.
 The vaccines were required to meet the FDA’s rigorous, scientific standards for safety, effectiveness, and manufacturing quality.

-While certain vaccines, like the COVID-19 vaccines, are still being evaluated for use in children under 12 years old, many vaccines are safe, effective and recommended for children.
+Vaccines are safe, effective and recommended for children.
 If your child needs any vaccine, or you do not know if they are up-to-date on their recommended vaccinations, call your primary care physician today to schedule an appointment.

 - Phase 1: Small groups of healthy people enrolled in a trial receive the vaccine.
 During this phase, the vaccine is evaluated for safety, dosage, and side effects.

 - Phase 2: If the first phase meets safety standards, the clinical study is expanded to hundreds of adults who may have health conditions and represent many different backgrounds.
 In this phase, researchers evaluate safety, side effects, dosage, immune response, and effectiveness.